Skip to content

 5. Using Capex Snap-down

-A variant of the Capex bar, the capex snap down has a rigid, flat aluminium base bar combined with a UV stable PVC clip down or 'snap down' cover.
+A variant of the Capex bar, the Capex snap down has a rigid, flat aluminium base bar combined with a UV stable PVC clip down or 'snap down' cover.
 The Capex Snap Down bar is used when you have rafters running L-R horizontally but you want to insert a sheet running N-S vertically.

 using Capex snap-down when building a lean-to in Ireland